server-state/specs/api/server-base.md

 ## `/api/v1/`
 **Possible status codes:**
-* `403` for unauthorized users
-* `404` for authorized users
+* `404` when the server is running

 Base route.
-Will result in 404 or, if the API requires authorization/authentication to use, 403 for unauthorized users.
+Will result in 404 or, if the API is setup.

 ## `/api/v1/all`
 **Response type:** JSON